 Acknowledgements.
 The authors thank blah blah and blah blah for such and such.
 This work was supported by NASA contracts NAS 8-37716, NAS 8-38252, and NNX-09AE58G, and by funding from the Institute of Space and Astronautical Science, Japan Aerospace Exploration Agency. need to check the Suzaku funding stuff, stolen from old Bev paper.
-Also I think this is the old ACIS GTO grant.
+Not sure if the ACIS contracts are all the same either.